za3k/short-programs/README.md

 A collection of short programs which I wrote and find useful, but don't need their own repository

+arch-package-summary
+---
+Lists manually installed packages with descriptions.
+Both normal and AUR packages are included, but AUR packages are tagged.

 asciicam
 ---
 Displays the webcam through ASCII graphics.
 Just for fun.